9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 True
 ```

-The type system can\'t rescue us here: as far as it\'s concerned, we\'re
+The type system can't rescue us here: as far as it's concerned, we're
 comparing two `(Double, Double)` pairs, which is a perfectly valid thing
 to do.
 Indeed, we cannot tell by inspection which of these values is
 supposed to be polar or cartesian, but `(1,2)` has a different meaning
 in each representation.

-There is no hard and fast rule for deciding when it\'s better to use a
+There is no hard and fast rule for deciding when it's better to use a
-tuple or a distinct data type, but here\'s a rule of thumb to follow.
+tuple or a distinct data type, but here's a rule of thumb to follow.
 If
-you\'re using compound values widely in your code (as almost all
+you're using compound values widely in your code (as almost all
 non-trivial programs do), adding `data` declarations will benefit you in
 both type safety and readability.
 For smaller, localised uses, a tuple
 is usually fine.